 1. Respond to Online Leads Quickly

-There are countless studies that have looked at how quickly you need to follow up with leads to increase your chances of conversion, and many of those point to somewhere between 5-10 minutes.
-Your chances of qualifying leads goes down 400% if it’s longer than that.
+There are countless studies that investigate how quickly you need to follow up with leads to increase your chances of conversion.
+Many have found that the sweet spot is between 5-10 minutes—your chances of qualifying leads drop 400% if it’s longer.

-Agents and advisors know they need to respond instantly, but leads still fall through the cracks.
-There are a couple reasons this can happen:
+While insurance agents and advisors know they need to respond instantly, leads may still fall through the cracks.
+There are a couple of reasons this happens:

-Many agencies use automation within AgencyBloc to send an instant email to the lead letting them know your agency has received their info and will be in touch shortly.
-In order for this to happen, your lead form must funnel those leads into your agency management system in real-time.
+Many agencies use automation to instantly notify new leads that they’ve received their information and will be in touch shortly.
+In order for this to happen, your lead form must funnel those leads into your agency management system in real time.

-AgencyBloc has built-in lead form capabilities to help you create your form, embed it on your website, and funnel leads into the AMS.
-From there, you can use Automated Workflow to set up alerts for agents and ensure the new lead receives a confirmation email.
+AgencyBloc has a built-in lead form builder to help you create your form, then embed it on your website and funnel leads into the AMS.
+You can use Automated Workflow to set up alerts for agents and ensure the new lead receives a confirmation email.

-Key take-away: agents need access to the right tools to quickly follow up, and agencies should automate some of the process for their agents.
+Key takeaway: Agents need access to the right tools to quickly follow up, and agencies should automate some parts of the process for their agents.

 2. Develop a Measurable Process for Responding

 As we’ve discussed, you need to have a process in place for collecting and immediately following up with online leads.
-Whatever your process, you need a way to measure it so you can make more informed decisions to continuously improve this process.
+In addition, you also need a way to measure it so you know how to continuously improve.

-In order to measure the performance of your agents and profitability of leads, you must be able to track your lead sources to pull reports or view real-time data analytics on them.
+In order to measure the performance of your agents and the profitability of leads, you must be able to track your lead sources in a way that allows you to pull reports or view their real-time data analytics.

 AgencyBloc Lead Tracking

 Seeing lead sources across your agency is also important for understanding performance.
-The following real-time graph shows various lead sources for an agency’s group clients and their current policies.
-From this, you can quickly see which lead sources have been beneficial for your agency.
+The real-time graph below shows various lead sources for an agency’s group clients and their current policies.
+From this, you can quickly see which lead sources are generating the most return on investment (ROI).